We travelled to Mexico in December 2007 and went on to Cuba celebrating New Year’s Eve in Havana and spending most of January there.

 While in Mexico we visited new places, caught up with our Cuban trovador friend Frank Gonzalez, discovered more about the history of Mexico through the wonderful artworks and met new people who quickly became friends.

 In Cuba, we gained a new set of first-hand experiences to build on our knowledge of Cuba — its people, music and the trajectory of the Cuban Revolution.
 We spent lots of time renewing friendships, sharing some wonderful days and nights with friends and their families, saw the electoral process, and visited Santa Clara for the trova Festival Longina.
 While we were there we visited the ‘Tren Blindado’ and the monument to Che, both very moving experiences.

 We flew to Hermosillo in the north, to visit Frank Gonzalez, a Cuban trovador now living in Mexico with his Mexican wife.
-We visited local venues, played together a few times, began writing a song together, and visited the local sights.
+We visited local venues, playing together a few times, began writing a song together, and visited the local sights.

 We travelled over the Sierra Tarahumara, staying at Creel, then on to Chihuahua, Zacatecas and Guadalajara, before arriving in Mexico City.
 In these cities we learnt about Mexican history through marvellous murals and museums, sought out music in local venues, and met musicians and writers who welcomed us with welcoming hospitality.
 En route back from Cuba we visited Mérida and the fantastic ruins of Chichén Itzá before returning home.

 We renewed our friendships with many trovadors who continue to inspire us with their drive to reflect on Cuban reality through beautiful songs which blend lovely melodies with rhythm and lyrical punch along with some great guitar work.
 Juan Carlos Pérez, Heidi Igualada, Erik Sánchez, Ariel Díaz.